jshrdt/ML2-final/README.md

 ____

-### Recommendation for testing, in no particular order:
+### Recommendation for testing, files no particular order:

+First: Unzip .npy files

 > $ python feature_extraction.py
 * Fits and saves a KMeans (k=32) colour compression model on compressed ROIs from CAT_00_solid